slyfox1186/ffmpeg-build-script/README.md

 * `opencl`: An open source project that uses Boost.Compute as a high level C++ wrapper over the OpenCL API
 * `nvdec`: The Fraunhofer Versatile Video Decoder (VVdeC) is a fast H.266/VVC software decoder implementation.
   - All features of the VVC Main10 profile are supported by VVdeC.
+* `nvenc`: The Fraunhofer Versatile Video Encoder (VVenC) is a fast and efficient H.266/VVC encoder implementation with the following main features:
+  - Easy to use encoder implementation with five predefined quality/speed presets;
+  - Perceptual optimization to improve subjective video quality, based on the XPSNR visual model;
+  - Extensive frame-level and task-based parallelization with very good scaling;
+  - Frame-level single-pass and two-pass rate control supporting variable bit-rate (VBR) encoding;
+  - Expert mode encoder interface available, allowing fine-grained control of the encoding process.
+* `ff-nvcodec-headers`: FFmpeg version of headers required to interface with Nvidias codec APIs.
+* `aom`: Alliance for Open Media
+* `fontconfig`: Font configuration and customization library
+* `libass`: A portable subtitle renderer for the ASS/SSA (Advanced Substation Alpha/Substation Alpha) subtitle format.
+It is mostly compatible with VSFilter.
+* `libkvazaar`: An open-source HEVC encoder licensed under 3-clause BSD
+* `libfribidi`: The Free Implementation of the Unicode Bidirectional Algorithm.

 ### HardwareAccel